pbnjay/harhar/README.md

 -------------------------

 To dynamically enable or disable HAR logging, code can use harhar.ClientInterface to represent either an http.Client or harhar.Client.
+The included `harhar` example command shows one way to use this interface.
 When using this interface, you can write logs (if enabled) by using this simple block of code:

 	if harCli, ok := myClient.(*harhar.Client); ok {
 		harCli.WriteLog("output.har")